maximumjpeg/PatientActionTracker/README.md

 # PatientActionTracker
-P.A.T. is a program to track patient treatments from any .txt file input
+P.A.T. is a Node program that will track patient activity from any .txt file input and log the formatted data to the console.

 ## How To Use
 Instructions
 ## Journey